 If, at the time of the accident, the injured person was not working but was enrolled in school or had completed his or her education during the year prior to the accident and was not employed in a job that reflected his or her education, he or she may be entitled to a non-earner benefit.
 An injured person is only entitled to this benefit if he or she suffers a complete inability to carry on a normal life as a result of and within 104 weeks after the accident.
 The non-earner benefit is not payable for the first 26 weeks of the disability, and is not payable for any period before the injured person is 16 years old.

 The amount of the non-earner benefit is $185.00 per week.
 However, an injured person who was enrolled in school or who had completed his or her education in the year prior to the accident, and whose disability has lasted for more than 104 weeks, is entitled to $320.00 per week for the non-earner benefit, after the first 104 week period

 f CARE GIVER BENEFITS

-An insured person who sustains an impairment as a result of an accident may be entitled to a care giver benefit if the insured person was residing with and was the primary care giver for a person in need of care, providing the insured person did not receive any remuneration for engaging in care giving activities.
+For accidents occurring prior to September 1, 2010, or those occurring after September 1, 2010 in which the injured person has suffered a catastrophic impairment, an insured person who has sustained an impairment as a result of an accident may be entitled to a care giver benefit if the insured person was residing with and was the primary care giver for a person in need of care, providing the insured person did not receive any remuneration for engaging in care giving activities.